AntonRize/WILL/geometry.md

 ---

-*Experience the beauty of geometric unified physics through interactive exploration*
+*Experience the beauty of geometric unified physics*